 And so began 1971, a year viewed by those who weren’t around at the time through re-runs of The Persuaders and Jason King.
 A year when men sported ludicrous sideburns and wore loud, garish shirts.
 It was the year of T.Rex, Elton John and Rod Stewart.
 Not so warmly remembered was the industrial situation, with 13,551,000 aggregate days lost to industrial disputes including 3,100,000 in the motor industry, the worst year yet.

 It was revealed on 6 January that strikes had cost British Leyland £30m-£40m in lost profits in the 1969/70 financial year, and sent the group’s profit tumbling from £40.4m to £3.93m.
 Revealing this, the company added that, because of the profits fall and its hard pressed financial position, it was not paying any final dividend to its 300,000 shareholders.

-Most of the labour disputes occurred on the Austin-Morris and manufacturing side of the business, and the £3.93m profit was made up of a £15.95m loss there, offsetting a £19.88m profit from the specialist car (Jaguar, Rover and Triumph), Truck and Bus, and Special Products divisions and from British Leyland International.
+Most of the labour disputes occurred on the Austin Morris and Manufacturing side of the business, and the £3.93m profit was made up of a £15.95m loss there, offsetting a total profit of £19.88m from the Specialist Car (Jaguar, Rover and Triumph), Truck and Bus and Special Products divisions as well as British Leyland International.

 More than 178,000 vehicles lost to strikes in 12 months

 There was not a single month in the group’s financial year to end-September 1970 when factories were in full production for any sustained period, and 178,000 vehicles were lost by the strikes, as against 100,000 in the previous financial year.
 Overall, the group produced slightly fewer vehicles at 827,000 cars and 193,000 commercial vehicles, but price inflation sent the year’s turn-over up from £970m to £1021m.